FOOD PAGE - NEW CHOICES

 Low Saturated Fat - Some Organic - Some Vegetarian

 As mentioned on the opening page, on March 13th in 2006, I had quadruple by-pass open heart surgery.
 After sifting through a barrage of "life changes" suggestions, I began focusing on saturated fats (the bad guys) and trans fats (the really bad guys; avoid them like the plague.
 Polyunsaturated fat is pretty much neutral, and monounsaturated fat is good for you, according to the nutritionists providing the cardiac rehab information).
+I have a link to a Mayo Clinic article about fats on my Toward Better Health links page.
 I do not have salt or sugar issues (I all but eliminated the use of table salt years ago), so my choices were less complicated that many who undergo such surgery.
 By seeking out products with no trans fat* and less than 2 grams of saturated fat per serving (the standard is under 20g SF per day, or under 10g if you already have heart or circulatory issues), and adding some exercise, I have been able to lower my cholesterol by as much as 77 points without the use of drugs.
 But, life nonetheless needs a quality, not just a quantity.
 For me, giving up everything I find enjoyable, to preserve life in this world, is simply not an option.
 Fortunately, with a little bit of looking, there are alternatives.
-I show some of what I've found below.
+I show some of what I have found below.
 Beyond the numbers themselves, in general, whenever possible, opt for organic.
 It will usually be more healthy for your overall well being.
-Still, life is about balance, so don't get to the end of it wishing you had been a little less inhibited with your decisions.
+Still, life is about balance, so do not get to the end of it wishing you had been a little less inhibited with your decisions.

 One final note.
-We all know that the single biggest missing piece of healthy living for Americans is the exercise.
-Heart surgery is a great motivator, and I now have a three day a week program I do pretty religiously.
-My belief is you won't stay with a program you don't enjoy.
-So search your heart for something you can, and don't wait for a surgery to get you started.
+We all know that the single biggest missing piece of healthy living for Americans is exercise.
+Heart surgery is a great motivator, and I now have a four days a week program I do pretty religiously.
+My belief is you will not stay with a program you do not enjoy.
+So search your heart for something you can enjoy, and do not wait for a surgery to get you started.

 SF=Saturated Fat g; TR=Trans Fat g; PF=Polyunsaturated Fat g; MF=Monounsaturated Fat g; TF=Total Fat g; CH=Cholesterol mg; CA=Calories; CF=Calories From Fat; SA=Sodium mg; SU=Sugar g; FB=Fiber g; PR=Protein g; SS=Serving Size (a dash under any heading means the number was not shown on that product)